subhayanmukherjee/subhayanmukherjee.github.io/index.md

   <p>Algorithm-based Image Quality Assessment outputs a quality score for a given (possibly distorted) input image to mimic the response of a human observer.
 Traditional IQA required a distortion-free version of the input image (full-reference), knowledge of types of possible distortions (distortion-aware) or training on subjective opinion scores (opinion-aware) and was based on hand-crafted features.
 This project proposes and validates the first ever method to overcome all of these limitations using learned features.</p>
 </details>
 <p style="font-style:italic;">
-“Potential of deep features for opinion-unaware, distortion-unaware, no-reference image quality assessment”, International Conference on Smart Multimedia (Springer), Dec 16-18, 2019, San Diego, USA.
+“Potential of deep features for opinion-unaware, distortion-unaware, no-reference image quality assessment”, International Conference on Smart Multimedia (Springer), Dec 16-18, 2019, San Diego, USA. (<a href="https://arxiv.org/pdf/1911.11903">preprint</a>)
 </p>

 <details>